khangnguyeninfo-2702/Godot-maze-blog/_posts/2025-11-13-Making-a-distinct-minimap.md

 </p>
 What I learned:
 - Using shaders to create glow.
-- Using WorldEnvironment to create glow.
+- Using WorldEnvironment to create glow
 - How to use a subviewport to support a minimap view.
 - Spawning in player and enemies sprites on minimap and make them follow the real coordinate of the visual in the main game.